Sag-Dev/gamedev-templates/README.md

 # Templates
-A template collection for software development projects.
-I'm always looking up for the same templates in the same random sites, so I'm now collecting them to avoid losing my mental sanity.
+A template collection for game development projects.
+I'm always looking up for the same templates in the same scattered sites, so I'm now collecting them to avoid losing my mental sanity.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+This repository is open to any meaningful contribution, but please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to me.

 ## Authors